 Equestrians are welcome to use nearly all of the trails at DuPont State Recreational Forest (DSRF).

-Triple Falls Trail and the Pedestrian Bridge at Hooker Falls Access Area are off-limits to equestrians and bicyclists.
+Hooker Falls Trail, the lower section of Triple Falls Trail, and the pedestian bridge at Hooker Falls Access Area are off-limits to equestrians and bicyclists.

 Since DSRF has grown in popularity, the trails are used more than ever.
 Other visitors may not be aware of trail etiquette or know to yield to equestrians.
 Make sure you and your horse are ready.